mopidy/mopidy/docs/commands/mopidy.rst

 Extension commands
 ==================

 Additionally, extensions can provide extra commands.
-See ``mopidy --help`` for a list of what is available on your system and command-specific help.
+Run `mopidy --help` for a list of what is available on your system and command-specific help.
 Commands for disabled extensions will be listed, but can not be run.